-	Levin isn't the only one who loves this product either.
+Levin isn't the only one who loves this product.

-The active ingredient in Differin is the retinoid, adapalene, explained Sperling.
-"This powerhouse ingredient treats and prevents breakouts, promotes cell turnover, stimulates collagen, reduces discoloration and restores your skin’s natural texture and tone."
+The active ingredient in Differin is a retinoid called adapalene.
+"This powerhouse ingredient treats and prevents breakouts, promotes cell turnover, stimulates collagen, reduces discoloration and restores your skin’s natural texture and tone," Sperling said.

 Just keep in mind that mild irritation, dryness, and redness are normal when first starting retinol — so allow your skin time to adjust.

-"If someone has an inflammatory acne spot — something that’s above the surface and angry — I love these because you just slap them on and then you forget about it," said Marino.
+"If someone has an inflammatory acne spot — something that’s above the surface and angry — I love these because you just slap them on and then you forget about it," Marino said.
 "These really help to penetrate the pores and to get to the root of the problem."

-Another fan of the Peace Out Acne Healing Dots is King.
+King is also a fan of the Peace Out Acne Healing Dots.
 "I like these because they include salicylic acid, which helps to remove oil and keratin debris from pores.
-They also include aloe vera, which is soothing and has anti-inflammatory properties."
+They also include aloe vera, which is soothing and has anti-inflammatory properties," King said.

 Marino pointed out that you shouldn't leave one on for longer than eight hours at a time, but they're gentle enough to use continuously until the blemish clears up.

-While Levin doesn't typically recommend spot treatments but rather a full face treatment, she does like these pimple patches from ZitSticka.
+While Levin typically prefers full-face treatments to spot treatments, she does like these pimple patches from ZitSticka.

-King also likes this as a spot treatment option because its also formulated with moisturizing hyaluronic acid.
+King also likes this as a spot treatment option because it's formulated with moisturizing hyaluronic acid.

 For more skin care recommendations, check out: